-This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
+This policy applies to all staff employed by the School, and to external organisations or individuals working on the School's behalf.
 Staff who do not comply with this policy may face disciplinary action.

-5.1 Governing board
+5.1 Trustee Board

-The governing board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The Trustee Board has overall responsibility for ensuring that the School complies with all relevant data protection obligations.

-5.2 Data protection officer (DPO)
+5.2 Data Protection Officer

-The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.
+The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring the School's compliance with data protection law, and developing related policies and guidelines where applicable.

-They will provide an annual report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.
+They will provide an annual report of their activities directly to the Trustee Board and, where relevant, report to the board their advice and recommendations on the School's data protection issues.

-The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.
+The DPO is also the first point of contact for individuals whose data the School processes, and for the ICO.